Jul. 05, 2022

 The only risk associated with chordomas and pregnancy would be radiation to the sacral region in a pregnant patient or the possible loss of fertility related to surgery or radiation or both for tumors in the region of the pituitary.
 Pregnancy does not affect the clinical behavior of chordomas of the clivus, sacrum, or true vertebrae.

-Dr. Newton, Director of the Neuro-Oncology Center at Advent Health Cancer Institute Orlando, has no relevant financial relationships to disclose.See Profile
+Dr. Park of the University of Chicago has no relevant financial relationships to disclose.See Profile

 Nearly 3,000 illustrations, including video clips of neurologic disorders.